Navigating the Challenges of Novel System Development in Energy and Aviation with MBSE and Agile Methodologies

 How MBSE and Agile Methodologies Address These Challenges

 MBSE uses formal models to represent system requirements, design, and behaviour.
 This creates a shared, up-to-date understanding among stakeholders and reduces errors caused by miscommunication.
+MBSE inherently resolves multidisciplinary design conflicts in real time with updates to models.
 Agile methods focus on iterative development, frequent feedback, and adapting plans based on real-world insights.

 Together, they offer several benefits: